 • Sandra S. “Sandy” Hillman, the Towson public relations consultant who helped organize a fundraiser last June at the Baltimore Convention Center to help then-senator Catherine Pugh pay off her campaign debts.

-• Leon Pinkett and Brandon M. Scott, City Council members closely aligned with the ex-mayor.
+• Leon F. Pinkett and Brandon M. Scott, City Council members closely aligned with the ex-mayor (Pinkett, for example, was her assistant deputy mayor for economic and neighborhood development).

 • Kaliope Parthemos, Dawn Kirstaetter and Colin Tarbert, members of the ex-mayor’s inner circle.
 Tarbert remains at City Hall as special assistant to James T. Smith Jr., chief of strategic alliances for Mayor Pugh.